-Kaian Lam is an assistant professor of International Relations at the University of Macau.
-Her current research is aligned with International Political Sociology.
+Kaian Lam is currently an assistant professor of International Relations at the University of Macau.
+Her research is aligned with International Political Sociology.
 She employs aesthetic strategies to study storytelling and self-styled narration in world politics.

 STUDIES AND RESEARCH